Hot weather guidelines

 - NEVER leave children in a closed parked vehicle.

-- Monitor children with disabilities and check the heat on metal and vinyl parts of wheelchairs.
+- Monitor children with disabilities and check the heat on metal and vinyl parts of mobility devices.

 - Staff should role model appropriate heat and sun safety behaviours for children.

-- Staff should be aware of signs and symptoms of heat cramps, heat exhaustion, and heat stroke.
+- Staff should be aware of signs and symptoms of heat exhaustion, and heat stroke.
 Follow first aid procedures promptly.

 During a heat alert